concur/developer.concur.com/src/api-guides/ERP-integration/erp-integration.markdown

 **Professional Edition**: Typical code flow is listed in the [Extracts v1 API ERP Integration](/api-reference/common/extracts/v1.extracts.html#erp-integration).

-**Standard Edition**: Typical code flow is listed in the  [Payment Batches v1 API ERP Integration](/api-reference/expense/payment-batch/v1.payment-batches.hmtl#erp-integration)
+**Standard Edition**: Typical code flow is listed in the  [Payment Batches v1 API ERP Integration](/api-reference/expense/payment-batch/v1.payment-batches.html#erp-integration)

-Differences exist between Standard & Professional in regards to how the client code obtains the data / extract file so it is important to first determine the Edition Type as noted in the [Company Profile](#profile) prerequisites section.
+Differences exist between Standard & Professional in regards to how the client code obtains the data / extract file so it is important to first determine the Edition Type as noted in the [Company Profile](#profile) section.

 The integration is slightly different depending on Expense or Invoice.